The Lender's Guide to HOA Documents and Condo Approvals

 PERS: The Exception Path

 When a project doesn't meet standard eligibility criteria, Fannie Mae's Project Eligibility Review Service (PERS) offers a manual review path.
-This is common for:
+You'll see this come up with:

 - •New construction projects not yet fully sold